java-abhinav07/Birds_Classifier/README.md

 Model Architecture
 -------------------
-Inspired by GoogLeNet/Inception v1, has a total of 10 million trainable parameters.
-Refer the uploaded jupyter notebook for details about the modle architectue
+Inspired by GoogLeNet/Inception v1, has a total of 10 million trainable parameters and was trained for only 30 epochs.
+Refer the uploaded jupyter notebook for details about the modle architectue.

 Model file
 -----------